Boundary conditions and anomalies of conformal field theories in 1+1 dimensions: Invariant boundary state of vector rotation symmetry and symmetry

 \section{Invariant boundary state of vector rotation symmetry and $\mathcal{CP}_{2}$ symmetry}

-In this appendix, we will give a detailed derivation on the invariant boundary state of vector rotation symmetry and $\mathcal{CP}_{2}$ symmetry in the WZW model.
-As shown in the appendix \ref{app_B}, the Cardy states have been invariant under vector rotation and spatial reflection symmetry, we only need to consider $\mathbb{Z}^{Ch_2}_{2}$ symmetry where $h_2$ is a order 2 element of center symmetry.
-Since the charge conjugation acts as an identity on Cardy states for $B_{N}$, $C_{N}$, $D_{2l}$, $E_{7}$ type Lie group and center symmetry is a $\mathbb{Z}_2$ group, the result is the same as that of appendix \ref{app_B}.
+In this appendix, we will give a derivation on the invariant boundary state of vector rotation symmetry and $\mathcal{CP}_{2}$ symmetry in the WZW model.
+As shown in the appendix \ref{app_B}, all Cardy states are invariant under vector rotation and spatial reflection symmetry, we only need to search for Cardy states which are invariant under the combination of charge conjugation $C$ and an order 2 element of center symmetry $h_2$.
+Since the charge conjugation acts as an identity on Cardy states and center symmetry is a $\mathbb{Z}_2$ group for $B_{N}$, $C_{N}$, $D_{2l}$, $E_{7}$ cases, the result is the same as that of appendix \ref{app_B}.
 Moreover, the center symmetry of $E_{6}$ WZW model is $\mathbb{Z}_3$ group which implies we can't construct $\mathcal{T}_2$ symmetry.
 Thus we only need to calculate the $D_{2l+1}$ WZW model where the order 2 element is $A^2$.